-- 1. Luke 10:1 The Lord's earthly ministry was coming to a close, but many places still needed to hear the Gospel message. - 2.
-Luke 10:2 Jesus sent seventy disciples in pairs to preach and heal (to verify that their words truly came from God). - 3.
-Luke 10:3-4 The Lord pointed out that serving Him was dangerous and that they needed to prioritize their material possessions, not holding any in esteem. - 4.
-Luke 10:5-11 He authorized these disciples to authenticate their message with healings but warned them to expect rejection even with the miracles. - 5.
-Luke 10:12-16 God holds responsible those who receive great amounts of divine revelation and yet choose to not believe. - 6.
-Luke 10:17-19 Jesus pointed out that Satan is a defeated enemy. - 7.
-Luke 10:20 Jesus exhorted them to rejoice in the fact they are children of God. - 8.
+- 1. Luke 10:1 The Lord's earthly ministry was coming to a close, but places still needed to hear the Gospel message. - 2.
+Luke 10:2 Jesus sent seventy disciples in pairs to preach and (to verify that their words truly came from God). - 3.
+Luke 10:3-4 The Lord pointed out that serving Him was dangerous and that they to prioritize their material possessions, not holding any in esteem. - 5.
+Luke 10:12-16 God holds responsible those who receive amounts of divine revelation and yet choose to not believe. - 6.
+Luke 10:17-19 Jesus pointed out that Satan is a defeated . - 7.
+Luke 10:20 Jesus exhorted them to rejoice in the they are children of God. - 8.
 Luke 10:21-22 Jesus praised the Father for giving understanding to the humble.
-The proud reject the Truth. - 9.
-Luke 10:23-24 Jesus sent the disciples throughout Israel, urging them to be thankful for the abundant spiritual Truths they were privileged to learn.
+The proud reject the . - 9.
+Luke 10:23-24 Jesus sent the disciples throughout Israel, urging them to be thankful for the abundant spiritual Truths they were privileged to .